-Accounts receivable are initially recorded at the contractual amount owed by the customer.
+Accounts receivable are initially recorded at the contractual amount owed by the customer or based on expected payments from the insurance provider, hospital or patient.
 Allowances for doubtful accounts are established when the facts and circumstances indicate that a receivable may not be collectible.